ysaito2/blog/_posts/2021-12-18-Elongineering.md

 &nbsp;&nbsp;

 As I repeatedly write above, it is a *systematic* approach to building companies and technologies to solve audacious problems.
-You should be able to show your approach to convince the most talented engineers in the world to join your mission and raise money from investors.
-Following the principles, anyone should be able to kickass.

 &nbsp;&nbsp;